laylacroissants/advanced-filter-rule-config/README.md

 ## Development server

+1. npm install
-Run `ng serve` for a dev server.
+2. Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests